 Sentence Fluency: The writing has an easy flow.
-Sentences enhance the meaning.
+Sentences enhance meaning.
 Sentences vary in length and structure.
 The piece has purposeful and varied sentence beginnings.

 Conventions: The writer demonstrates a good grasp of standard writing conventions.
 Spelling is generally correct.
-Punctuation is accurate.
+The punctuation is accurate.
 Grammar and usage are correct.
 Paragraphing tends to be sound.
 The piece needs very little additional editing.

-Participation in Class and in online forum discussion - 10 points
+Participation in class and online forum discussion - 100 points

 This course is designed for active learning during class sessions, both f2f and online.
-In order for this course to succeed, for individuals and the group, students must come prepared to discuss assigned readings/topics and to participate in class activities.
+To succeed in this course, individuals and the group, students must come prepared to discuss assigned readings/topics and to participate in class activities.
 Some online forums will require you to complete specific tasks.
-Participation in these forums and in face to face class meeting will be evaluated using the following criteria:
+Participation in these forums and a face to face class meeting will be evaluated using the following criteria:

-1) Do you participate in class discussions productively, sharing your knowledge and

-- understandings? - 2) Do you interact productively with your peers, taking on a variety of roles (leader, follower, etc.)? - 3) Do you contribute appropriately to group work-do you "do your share"? - 4) Do you demonstrate you are able to accept others' opinions and support others' ideas? - 5) Do you support your peers during their presentations? - 6) Do you manage potential diversions (electronics, personal business, appointments, etc.) that can impede your ability to give your full attention to class sessions? - 7) Do you monitor and adjust your participation to allow for others' ideas as well as your own to be heard?
+- 1) Do you participate in class discussions productively, sharing your knowledge and understandings? - 2) Do you interact productively with your peers, taking on a variety of roles (leader, follower, etc.)? - 3) Do you contribute appropriately to group work-do you "do your share"? - 4) Do you demonstrate you that are able to accept others' opinions and support others' ideas? - 5) Do you support your peers during their presentations? - 6) Do you manage potential diversions (electronics, personal business, appointments, etc.) that can impede your ability to give your full attention to class sessions? - 7) Do you monitor and adjust your participation to allow for others' ideas as well as your own to be heard?
 Grading Standards Grades will be determined by the